St. Herman's Blue Hole National Park

-St. Herman's Blue Hole National Park is a national park located just off the Hummingbird Highway in Cayo District of Belize, near Belmopan, the capital city.
-It is over 500 acres (2 km²) in area, and contains two cave systems (St. Hermans and Crystal), various natural trails, and the cool jungle pool from which the park gets its name.
-The park is managed by the Belize Audubon Society.
+St. Herman's Blue Hole National Park is a national park located just off the Hummingbird Highway in Cayo District, 12 mi southeast of Belmopan, the capital of Belize.
+It covers an area of 574.5 acre and contains two cave systems (St. Herman's and Crystal) and a jungle pool called the Blue Hole for its vivid color.
+The park is the responsibility of the Belize Forest Department and is managed by the Belize Audubon Society.
+It was designated a national park in 1986.

-This inland "blue hole" is not to be confused with the offshore Great Blue Hole, also in Belize.

 History

 The Government of Belize acquired the land for the park in the 1960s and '70s.
-It was officially declared a national park on November 23, 1986.
-The park was originally named Blue Hole National Park, but its name was changed in 2005 in order to avoid confusion with Blue Hole National Monument.
+It was officially declared a national park on 23 November 1986.
+The park was originally named Blue Hole National Park, but its name was changed in 2005 in order to avoid confusion with Blue Hole National Monument, which is also in Belize.

+Geography and archaeology

+It is part of the foothills of the Maya Mountains.
+The park is on a forested ridge between two valleys, each with a river, the Sibun River and its tributary the Caves Branch.

+St. Herman's Cave and Crystal Cave (also known as Mountain Cow Cave) each have an extensive cave system that can be explored by spelunkers.
+Archaeologists have found artifacts, sacrificial sites and other evidence that both caves were used by the Maya civilization during its Classic Period.

+A subterranean river or stream flows through St. Herman's Cave into a cenote about 100 ft deep and 300 ft in diameter, before going underground again; the Blue Hole is located at the bottom of the cenote.
+The Blue Hole has a sapphire blue color and is about 25 ft deep.

 Flora and fauna

-The park has over 200 species of birds, including unusual tropical species such as the slaty antwren, piratic flycatcher and red-legged honeycreeper.
-Species considered local specialties are tody motmot and northern nightingale-wren.
+The park has around 280 species of birds, including the great curassow and crested guan, as well as unusual tropical species such as the slaty antwren, piratic flycatcher and red-legged honeycreeper.
+Species considered local specialties are the tody motmot and northern nightingale-wren.
+The cerulean warbler is classified as vulnerable.

-The ocelot, jaguarundi, and jaguar have all been recorded in Blue Hole National Park.